Teenage Drug Misuse

 Many young people become involved in drugs for a wide variety of reasons.
 It might be due to social pressures, a way of coping with problems, thoughts or processes.

-Drug misuse as with many mental health problems or addictive processes is known to directly kill thousands of people each year, many of them young.
+Drug misuse is known to directly kill thousands of people each year, many of them young.

 It can be a frightening time as your loved one will in an altered state and from your life experiences as an adult you will recognise the lack of self-care and an inability from them to see how vulnerable they are.